RAMP-PCAR/ramp-pcar-docs/docs/architecture-overview-en.md

 The Feature Layers can be re-ordered via the filter control, but always stay in the same range.

 Layers are arranged in this order as it makes sense from a drawing perspective.
 Highlights have the most visual precedence, followed by the feature layers.
 Basemaps are on the bottom as they are solid tile.
 Static layers and bounding boxes have lower priority than the feature layers.

+The Zoomlight layer will highlight a feature that has been zoomed to from the datagrid.
+The Hoverlight layer will highlight a feature that the mouse is hovering over.
+The Highlight layer will highlight a feature that has been clicked on or has it's details opened.

 ## Datagrid Architecture